Lumen Field: Construction and layout

-In 2015, the stadium was expanded with the addition of the Toyota Fan Deck including a new 12 Flag raising platform.
-This expansion was privately funded by the Seahawks and the 1,000 additional seats were made available to purchase by current season ticket holders the Blue Pride waiting list for season tickets.
-The additional seating pushed the capacity of the stadium to 68,740.
+In 2015, the stadium was expanded with the addition of the Toyota Fan Deck on 5775 sqft of space at its southern end; privately funded by the Seahawks, it consisted of a new 12 Flag raising platform flanked by two 500-seat sections, pushing the capacity of the stadium to 68,000.
+The 1,000 additional seats were made available to then-current season ticket holders, with remaining seats allocated to the Blue Pride waiting list for season tickets.
 The stadium also has additional seats that can be deployed for special events, bringing the maximum capacity to 72,000.